SNAPlabgroup/ANLffr/README.rst

     from anlffr.helper import biosemi2mne

-The project homepage is http://github.com/haribharadwaj/ANLffr.
+The project homepage is http://nmr.mgh.harvard.edu/~hari/ANLffr/, where you can find more extensive documentation and a function reference.
 The `examples directory <https://github.com/haribharadwaj/ANLffr/tree/master/examples>`_ contains a sample script that you could modify for your purposes.
 That would be a good place to get started!
 See `ARO2013 poster #923 <http://nmr.mgh.harvard.edu/~hari/HB_ARO2013_poster923.pdf>`_ for details of the multichannel complex-PCA method.
 The manuscript is under review/revision.
 For details of the PLV computation and bootstrapping, see `Zhu et al. (2013) <http://www.cns.bu.edu/~shinn/resources/pdfs/2013/2013JASA_Zhu.pdf>`_.

 Get the latest code
 -------------------